-Please submit a cover letter and current resume (in pdf. format), noting relevant qualifications, language proficiency, vaccination status, and experience to the Inter-Cultural Association of Greater Victoria, Attention: Manager of People and Culture, via email to .
-This is an ongoing posting until the position is filled.
-Please quote Competition #2022-10-06-SWIS2 in the subject line.
+Submit a cover letter and current resume (in pdf. format), noting relevant qualifications, language proficiency, vaccination status, and experience to the Inter-Cultural Association of Greater Victoria, Attention: Manager of People and Culture, via email to .
+This is an ongoing posting until the positions are filled.
+Please quote Competition #2022-12-22-SWIS in the subject line.

 Please note: This is a unionized position subject to the terms and conditions of our Collective Agreement and of our funding agreements with various funders.
 As per the Collective Agreement, internal applicants will be given consideration with respect to filling the position prior to external candidates being hired.
 This position is open to applicants of all genders.
 This position requires union membership.
 Only short-listed applicants will be contacted.